CirroBuild/FrostiDocs/blog/2020-12-10-garbage-free-stack-for-kafka-streams.md

 ## Take a look

 In this article, we've covered our approach to implementing non-blocking IO using what we think is a nice solution that's garbage-free.
-This functionality is available since version 5.0.5, and the QuestDB source is open to [browse on GitHub]({@githubUrl@}).
+Kafka Connect support is now available since version 5.0.5.
+Our new network stack ingests time series data from Kafka topics reliably from multiple TCP connections on a single thread without garbage collection and the QuestDB source is open to [browse on GitHub]({@githubUrl@}).
 If you like this content and our approach to non-blocking and garbage-free IO, or if you know of a better way to approach what we built, we'd love to know your thoughts!
 Feel free to share your feedback